tc-ca/ROM.TSIS2.Webresources/README.md

 3. After setting up this configuration file, you can run the `XrmDefinitelyTyped.exe` executable to generate the Xrm Types.

 ### Coding Scripts
-1. TypeScript source is located in the `src\ts` folder.
+1. TypeScript source is located in the `src` folder.
+    a.
+Namespaced code is located at the root of `src`.
+This is the source that will ultimately be referenced in D365.
+    b.
+Module code is located in individual folders in `src` (i.e. Account).
+This is the source can be imported and in tests and in the namespaced code.
 2. TypeScript files are transpiled to `Webresources\js`.
 If you don't see the transpiled file, be sure the `Show All Files` option in the `Solution Explorer` is on.
 3. The JavaScript source files are the files that are mapped for deployment in our D365 environment as defined in the `spkl.json` configuration file.
 4. When creating a new script, start with TypeScript and be sure to map the resulting transpiled JavaScript in the `spkl.json` file.